 There are several steps to take for Missouri license reinstatement following a Missouri DWI laws conviction:

-1. The Missouri Driver License Bureau will send you a letter when your license is suspended.
+1. The Missouri Driver License Bureau will send you a letter when it suspends your license.
 Here you’ll see the reason/reasons for suspension and other instructions.
 You’ll also find this information on your state driving record, which you can obtain for a fee from your nearest Missouri license office.

 2. The letter/letters indicate the date/dates you can apply for license reinstatement.
-You may be required to complete a Substance Abuse Traffic Offender Program (SATOP).
+The state may require you to complete a Substance Abuse Traffic Offender Program (SATOP).
 You’ll then file the necessary forms and pay the required fees with the Missouri Driver License Bureau.

 3. You’ll need to file a Missouri SR22 insurance financial responsibility form.

-Detailed information about Missouri license reinstatement can be found on the Missouri DOR website.
+You can find more detailed information about Missouri license reinstatement on the Missouri DOR website.